The Bankrate promise

-The Federal Reserve as we know it wouldn’t exist if not for interest rates.
+Without interest rates, the Federal Reserve as we know it wouldn’t exist.

 But how exactly the Fed makes sure interest rates fall in its desired target range is a tricky story.
 It’s not as if Fed officials set borrowing costs by going out and contacting every lender in the U.S.